huevosverdes/RNGStudy/README.md

-# RNGStudy
+# Random Number Generation Study
-A study of various topics in RNG.
-Code in C, C++ and Python.
-No libraries or dependencies needed.
+A study of various topics in Random Number Generation (RNG).
+Code is provided in C, C++ and Python with no dependencies.

-I conceptualize two parts to random number generation:
+I conceptualize RNG in two parts:
-1. The core RNG which generates some number of random bits
+1. The core which generates some number of random bits
-2. The RNG transformations that give us useful numbers
+2. The transformations that give us useful values from the random bits provided by the core

 ## Core RNG
 The main goal was to have random number generation cores that would always generate the same sequence of numbers no matter what language it was built in.
 I was inspired by the GBFlip paper which gives some testing values for a given seed at the first and 135th values generated.
 If you get the expected values, you coded it right.
-To the best of my ability I verified each core and provide the same testing for each core.
+To the best of my ability I verified each core and provide value tests for each.

-For this study I stuck with 31 bit signed integers, so they will always be positive.
-The transformations need to know what bits are being generated or they will not work correctly and I want all the cores to be interchangeable in the transformations as we explore various ideas.
-Some RNG cores demonstrated here normally generate 32 bits, so the most significant bit was stripped in these cases.
+For this study I stuck with 31 bit signed integer cores.
+The transformations need to know what bits are being generated or they will not work correctly.
+For example, if we provide a 32 bit random number and put it into the 31 bit transformations, the results would be wrong.
+Also, I want all the cores to be interchangeable in the transformations as we explore various ideas.
+Some RNG cores here would normally generate 32 bits, so the most significant bit was stripped in these cases.

 Some of the cores are things I found in the far, dusty corners of the internet, while others are used today in popular languages and libraries:
 - [GBFlip](https://tex.loria.fr/sgb/gb_flip.pdf)